-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
+The special purpose financial statements (referred to as the "financials statements) of the Company have been prepared in accordance with International Financial Reporting Standards (IFRS), as adopted by the European Union (EU) and the requirements of the Cyprus Companies Law, Cap.
 113.